PruvoNet/squiss-ts/packages/squiss-ts-bc/README.md

 </p>

 # Squiss-TS
-High-volume Amazon SQS Poller and single-queue client for **Node.js 10** and up with full typescript support
+High-volume Amazon SQS Poller and single-queue client for **Node.js 6** and up with full typescript support
 The library is production ready and is being stress used in a full-blown production environment

-> If you need support from Node.js 6 and above, please use [@squiss/squiss-ts-bc](https://www.npmjs.com/package/@squiss/squiss-ts)
+> If you only need support from Node.js 10 and above, please use [@squiss/squiss-ts](https://www.npmjs.com/package/@squiss/squiss-ts)

 ## Main features
 - Control how many messages can be handled at any given point